GSA/digitalgov.gov/content/guides/public-policy/policy-types.md

 For example, in September 2023, OMB issued M-23-22, Delivering a Digital-First Public Experience, offering policy guidance on how federal agencies should fully implement the 21st Century Integrated Digital Experience Act (21st Century IDEA).

-This guidance required that agencies take the following steps:
+This guidance required that agencies take the following six steps:

 1. Identify a digital experience delivery lead
 2. Identify public-facing websites